jorgelingo/Methods/Tutorials/0_IntroNotes.md

 ## 51                    65cc        H           correct    14  87.50  late
 ```

-Notice that the conditional is in the bracket and that we are still using the comma. essentially, the syntax reads: give me all rows where response_accuracy equals "correct".
+Notice that the conditional is in the bracket and that we are still using the comma.
+Essentially, the syntax reads: give me all rows in the data frame `sample` where `response_accuracy` equals "correct".
 Notice that we had to use 2 equal signs.
+Although it is a little bit confusing, in R, you need to write `==` to mean 'equals.'
+Use a single `=` to change default arguments, provide new arguments, or name new column headers (to be discussed later).
 What happens if you only write what is inside of the brackets without the comma?

 An even more typical operation for us would be to get the mean proportion of correct answers for the entire experiment.